Abigail0411/LITA-CLASS-DOCUMENTATION-SALES-ANALYSIS/README.md

 ### Data Sources
 ---
-The dataset was sourced from the Sales Records of Federal Capital Territory.
+The dataset was sourced from the Sales Records of Royal Crown Limited.
 The dataset includes information about the following:
 - Region
 - Market
 - Store